Skip to main content

 Orchestrator LLM recognizes the new question (switched context) and prepares to fetch relevant information from the Knowledge base.

-Bot: There are no application charges for credit card.
+AI-agent: There are no application charges for credit card.
 Go ahead and apply for credit card.

 Orchestrator LLM provides the user with information regarding application charges for the credit card.